-Low-level concerns about the Designated Safeguarding Lead will be reported to the Principal and those about the Principal will be reported to the Director of Education and Operations.
+Low-level concerns about the Designated Safeguarding Lead will be reported to the Director of SEN and those about the Principal will be reported to the Director of Education and Operations.

 Where the low-level concern has been reported to the Designated Safeguarding Lead, they will inform the Principal of the details as soon as possible.